sameh00alsharawy/CILv2-weather-testing/README.md

 This script acts as the high-level supervisor.
 It does not interact with the CARLA Python API directly; instead, it manages the execution of the experiment matrix.
 Its primary responsibilities include:
 * **Matrix Ingestion & State Tracking:** Reading the 70-run Latin Hypercube Sampling (LHS) test matrix and maintaining a `progress_log.json` to allow the batch to safely resume if the simulator crashes.
 * **Subprocess Spawning:** For each run in the matrix, it dynamically constructs the required environmental CLI arguments and spawns the AI Driver script as an isolated subprocess.
-* **Fault Tolerance:** Enforcing a strict 5-minute timeout per run to detect and kill frozen Unreal Engine instances, followed by a mandatory network socket cooldown period before initiating the next run.
+* **Fault Tolerance:** Enforcing a strict 5-minute timeout per run to detect and kill frozen Unreal Engine instances.

 ### 2. The AI Driver & Simulation Worker (`unified_ai_control.py`)
 This script is called by the orchestrator.
 It acts as both the environment setup tool and the autonomous agent for a single specific run.
 Its responsibilities include:
-* **World Initialization & Sanitization:** Connecting to the CARLA server, executing a "nuclear sweep" to delete any zombie actors from previous crashed runs, freezing all traffic lights to green, and spawning the ego-vehicle (Lincoln MKZ 2017) at the designated XML route start point.
+* **World Initialization:** Connecting to the CARLA server, executing a sweep to delete any zombie actors from previous crashed runs, freezing all traffic lights to green, and spawning the ego-vehicle (Lincoln MKZ 2017) at the designated  route start point.
 * **Asynchronous Telemetry & Rendering:** Running the synchronous CARLA loop while offloading the heavy I/O tasks (saving the 3-camera RGB arrays to disk and writing continuous telemetry like True Cross-Track Error and Jerk to a CSV) to a background thread to prevent simulation lag.
-* **Inference Engine & Actuation:** Capturing the front-facing RGB camera feeds, applying CILv2 normalizations, loading the frozen PyTorch weights, executing the forward pass, and translating the continuous network outputs into discrete control commands (Steer, Throttle, Brake) applied to the vehicle chassis.
+* **Inference Engine & Actuation:** Capturing the front-facing RGB camera feeds, applying CILv2 normalizations, loading the frozen PyTorch weights, executing the forward pass, and translating the network outputs into control commands (Steer, Throttle, Brake) applied to the vehicle chassis.

 ## Analysis